 As mentioned, each pool heating system has their pros and cons, deciding which one is best for your pool is up to your personal preference and budget.

 We hope this article has provided you with an insight into the different heating options available on the market, and you can make an informed decision when choosing a heating system for your pool.
-If you require any further information or have any questions regarding heating, please give our friendly team at Barrier Reef Pools in Perth a call today, we are happy to help.
+If you require any further information or have any questions regarding heating, please give our friendly team at Barrier Reef Pools a call today, we are happy to help.